Ultimate Guide to Small Business Marketing

 - Podcasts — These audio sessions or episodes can be downloaded and streamed online.
-Podcasts can be short or long form, niche or high level, and usually enlist guests and subject matter experts.
+Podcasts can be short or long-form, niche or high-level, and usually enlist guests and subject matter experts.

 Online Marketing Activities

-- Email marketing — This is a great channel to connect with your customers, especially because it boasts an awesome ROI.
+- Email marketing — This is a great channel to connect with your customers, especially because it boasts a tremendous ROI.
 In fact, email remains customers’ number one preferred channel for communicating with companies.
 Learn how to create an email marketing strategy from scratch so you can better serve your audience.
 After all, you don’t want to treat your occasional buyers and your loyal customers to the same content, and a solid email strategy can increase sales.

 - Social media marketing — This is a popular way to connect with your users, promote your offerings, and grow your presence in the market.
 You can use both organic and paid social media posts to reach new and existing users.